Splash singularities for a general Oldroyd model with finite Weissenberg number: Local existence for the system in conformal-lagrangian coordinates

 \subsection{Iterative scheme for \eqref{undim-Conf-Lag-Sys}}

-We prove a local existence result throughout a fixed point argument, as we did in \cite{DMS1}.
+We prove a local existence result throughout a fixed point argument.
 Thus the idea is to separate the equations for the elastic stress tensor $\tilde{\mathbf{T}}_p$ from the equations for the velocity and the pressure.
 By using Picard iterations, we get the following systems

 where ${\tilde{f}}^{(n)}, {\tilde{g}}^{(n)}, {\tilde{h}}^{(n)}$ are defined as follows

 The elastic stress tensor satisfies the following ODE.

 Moreover the flux satisfies